Want to take all the hassle out of any tricky caravan manoeuvres – from pitching to millimetre-perfect parking? You need a caravan motor mover.

-Moving out: Invest in a caravan motor mover and you can make life that little bit easier!
+Invest in a caravan motor mover and you can make life that little bit easier!

+The first caravan motor mover as we know today was launched in 1997.
 Today, there’s a great choice of caravan motor movers out there, with models for all types of tourers.

-Fitting a caravan motor mover?
+Fitting a motor mover

 Some movers are designed for DIY fitting (although do check the warranty conditions).
 Otherwise, budget for around £100 for fitting by an authorised specialist.
 Or, ask your local caravan workshop about fitting next time your ‘van is booked in for any servicing or repair work.

-Top tips for buying a motor mover
+Tips for buying a caravan motor mover

 Please see our star players below to compare caravan motor movers.
 There are other motor movers in this article too.